Out of stock

 This product is not intended to simultaneously control multiple rectifiers, nor be an intelligent battery charger controller.

-This controller is powered directly by the Flatpack2 under supervision.
+This controller is powered directly by the Flatpack2 it is supervising.

 Industrial grade Eltek Flatpack2 rectifiers make an ideal and robust power supply for amateur radio Solid State Power Amplifier projects.